doigiee/JoshuaDoig_T1A3/README.md

 # Day 9 FRIDAY
 Shuffling things around and trying to fix last bugs and get a 100% working simple program so that tommorow can be soley for recording youtube and powerpoint and submitting file as Sunday I have work.
+Finally was able to fix the last 2 buys that I had. stored all unused class and errorvalues messages in the unused.py file. now need to make a powerpoint and figure out the rest of it.
+Game is very simple in design, though I accomplished basically everything i set out to do.

 # Day 10 SATURDAY